Special Educational Needs and Disabilities (SEND)

 • Pastoral care groups

 For those children with more complex needs, we work alongside outside agencies, healthcare & other educational professionals.
-The academy may also be given additional funding to ensure that those children continue to have extra support whilst at school.
 If a child has severe / complex / lifelong needs, they may need more targeted support and this will be specified on an Education Health Care Plan (EHCP).

 Special Educational Needs Co-Ordinator (SENDCo)